 Liz McKee Anderson

-Liz McKee Anderson is a senior executive in the pharmaceutical and biotech sector and serves as the Independent Board Director for REVOLUTION Medicines, Inc., Context Therapeutics, and Aro Biotherapeutics, Board Director for Bavarian Nordic A/S, a Board Director for Huntsworth Plc, a Board Member of Insmed, Inc., and as a Member of the Executive Committee for The Wistar Institute.
+Liz McKee Anderson is a senior executive in the pharmaceutical and biotech sector and serves as the Independent Board Director for REVOLUTION Medicines, Inc., Context Therapeutics, and Aro Biotherapeutics, Board Director for Bavarian Nordic A/S, a Board Member of BioMarin Pharmaceutical, a Board Member of Insmed, Inc., and as a Member of the Executive Committee for The Wistar Institute and formerly served as a Board Director for Huntsworth Plc.
 Until her retirement from Johnson & Johnson, she served as the Worldwide Vice President (WWVP) and Commercial Leader in the IDV Global Commercial Strategy Organization, leading strategy, global commercialization and market access for Respiratory Infections, HIV, STI and Bacterial Pathogens and championed acquisition and business cases for more than 25 assets.
 In a prior role as the WWVP Vaccines, Liz partnered to develop and execute the first Johnson & Johnson Global Vaccines Strategy, played a key role in the acquisition of Crucell and established capabilities in the field of prevention.
 Previously, she served as the WWVP, Immunology, Global Strategic Marketing where she was responsible for the therapeutic area strategy and commercial pipeline development of a large portfolio of small and large molecules.
 Liz also served for five years as the Vice President/GM of Wyeth Vaccines, leading a team of over 400, launching PREVNAR® and building a $1 billion, high growth business.
 Liz received an MBA from Loyola University Maryland and a BEng from Rutgers University.

 Susan Dillon, PhD